vaskort/vaskort.github.io/index.md

 Hi, I 'm Vasilis, a front-ender from Athens, Greece currently based in London.

-Lately, I enjoy being active on GitHub where I recently created a simple jQuery plugin for responsive tables, [respTables](https://github.com/vaskort/respTables) and other stuff as well.
+Lately, I enjoy being active on GitHub and learning new stuff from Udemy.

 ### More Information